• Skip to primary navigation

 Siesta Key Village

 Siesta Key Village is a more laid-back shopping area than St. Armands Circle.
 It has a variety of eccentric stores and novelty restaurants located right next to America’s #1 Beach.
 Keep in mind that since it is close to Siesta Key Beach, parking at Siesta Key Village can be hard to come by.
-In fact, we hardly even try to visit here during the busy season.
+We hardly even try to visit here during the busy season.

 Some stores to check out at Siesta Key Village:

-• Island Boutique: They have a mix of beach, everyday, and special occasion clothing inspired by island living with Italian flair.
-In fact, many of their clothing items were made in Italy.
+- Island Boutique: They have a mix of beach, every day, and special occasion clothing inspired by island living with Italian flair.
+Many of their clothing items were made in Italy!

-• Siesta Key Beach Shack: While there are a number of kitschy souvenir shops in Sarasota if you want something a little more personalized you can craft your own piece of jewelry at the Siesta Key Beach Shack.
+- Siesta Key Beach Shack: While there are several kitschy souvenir shops in Sarasota if you want something a little more personalized you can craft a piece of jewelry at the Siesta Key Beach Shack.

 Location: 5199-5155, County Rd 789 Alt, Siesta Key // MAP